-- The tax was extended to oil received at bulk oil terminals from railroad tank cars. - 1999 The trigger levels for the suspension and re-imposition of the 1 cent tax were reduced by \$1 million. - 1998 The tax rates were changed to 4 cents per barrel for the administration account and 1 cent for the response account. - 1997 The program's administration was transferred to the Department of Ecology. - 1992 The imposition of the tax was changed from the owner of the product at the time just prior to off-loading, to the owner when the product is transferred to storage tanks. - 1991 The tax was adopted at the initial rates of 3 cents per gallon for the administration account and 2 cents for the response account.
+- 2018 The tax was extended to oil received at bulk oil terminals from pipelines. - The tax was extended to oil received at bulk oil terminals from railroad tank cars. - 1999 The deactivation trigger for the Oil Spill Response tax decreased from \$10 million to \$9 million, and the activation trigger decreased from \$9 million to \$8 million. - 1997 The Oil Spill Response tax rate decreased from \$.02 to \$.01 per barrel, and the Oil Spill Administration tax rate increased from \$.03 to \$.04 per barrel.
+The program's administration was transferred to the Department of Ecology. - 1992 The imposition of the tax was changed from the owner of the product at the time just prior to off-loading, to the owner when the product is transferred to storage tanks. - 1991 The tax was adopted at the initial rates of 3 cents per gallon for the administration account and 2 cents for the response account.
 The statute also created the Office of Marine Safety to administer subsequent programs.